Gwen Stefani And Blake Shelton Are Reportedly Threatening To Quit ‘The Voice,’ Miley Cyrus To Blame?

 Although the feud was never confirmed, an insider claimed Aguilera had enlisted Cyrus to join The Voice in hopes that she would keep Gwen Stefani from returning.
 Then, months later, it was confirmed that Gwen Stefani would be returning to the show for Season 12 along with Blake Shelton, Adam Levine, and Alicia Keys.
 Meanwhile, Cyrus would be taking a break until Season 13.

-As for who else could potentially leave the show along with Gwen Stefani and Blake Shelton, Radar Online reported that Adam Levine may follow suit.
+As for who else could potentially leave the show along with Gwen Stefani and Blake Shelton, Radar Online reported that Adam Levine might follow suit.

 “Producers feel like it might be a domino effect,” the first source said.